SaiHarsha502vvit/recipe-finder/README.md

 ## Contributing

 We welcome contributions to the project.
 If you would like to contribute, please fork the repository and submit a pull request.

+## Deployment

+The application is deployed and can be accessed at [Recipe Finder](https://recipe-wizard-by-ash.netlify.app/).